Darko Planinić

-Darko Planinić (born 22 November 1990) is a Croatian professional basketball player for the Široki of the Bosnian League.
+Darko Planinić (born 22 November 1990) is a Croatian professional basketball player for the Šibenka of the Croatian League.
 Standing at 2.11 m, he plays at the center position.

 Professional career

 Planinić start playing basketball and played from season 2008 to season 2012 for his hometown club Široki.

 For season 2012–13 he move to Israel Maccabi Tel Aviv after he has signe for season 2013–14 to Cibona.